 Benefit Description You pay Preventive care, children (cont.)
-High Option One (1) routine exam per year thereafter to age 22 Examinations such as: Nothing - Vision screenings through age 17 to determine the need for vision correction - Hearing exams through age 17 to determine the need for hearing correction - Routine examinations done on the day of immunizations (up to age 22) For routine eye refraction, see Vision Services Note: Any procedure, injection, diagnostic service, laboratory, or X-ray service done in conjunction with a routine examination and is not included in the preventive listing of services will be subject to the applicable member copayments, coinsurance, and deductible.
-Not covered: All charges • Physical exams, immunizations and boosters required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams, or travel.
-Maternity care High Option Complete maternity (obstetrical) care, such as: No copay for prenatal care or the • Routine Prenatal care - includes the initial and subsequent history, physical examinations, recording of weight, blood pressures, fetal heart tones, routine chemical urinalysis, and monthly visits up to 28 weeks gestation, biweekly visits to 36 weeks gestation, and weekly visits until delivery. first postpartum care visit \$20 for PCP visit or \$35 for specialist visit for postpartum care visits thereafter Note: Items not considered routine include (but not limited to): Note: If your PCP or specialist - Amniocentesis refers you to another specialist or - Certain Pregnancy diagnostic lab tests facility for additional services, you pay the applicable copay for the - Delivery including Anesthesia service rendered. - Fetal Stress Tests - High Risk Specialist Visits - Inpatient admissions - Ultrasounds Screening for gestational diabetes for pregnant women. • Delivery Postnatal care Note: Here are some things to keep in mind: • You do not need to precertify your vaginal delivery; see below for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to three (3) days after a vaginal delivery and five (5) days after a cesarean delivery.
-We will extend your inpatient stay if medically necessary, but you, your representative, your participating doctor, or your hospital must precertify the extended stay.
+High Option Basic Option Note: Any procedure, injection, diagnostic service, laboratory, or X-ray service done in conjunction with a routine examination and is not included in the preventive recommended listing of services will be subject to the applicable member copayments, coinsurance, and deductible.
+Nothing Nothing Not covered: All charges All charges Physical exams, immunizations and boosters required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams, or travel.
+Maternity care High Option Basic Option Complete maternity (obstetrical) care, such as: Routine Prenatal care - includes the initial and subsequent history, physical examinations, recording of weight, blood pressures, fetal heart tones, routine chemical urinalysis, and monthly visits up to 28 weeks gestation, biweekly visits to 36 weeks gestation, and weekly visits until delivery.
+Note: Items not considered routine include: (but not limited to) - Amniocentesis - Certain Pregnancy diagnostic lab tests - Delivery including Anesthesia - Fetal Stress Tests - High Risk Specialist Visits - Inpatient admissions - Ultrasounds Screening for gestational diabetes Delivery Postnatal care Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see below for other circumstances, such as extended stays for you or your baby.
+You may remain in the hospital up to three (3) days after a vaginal delivery and five (5) daysafter a cesarean delivery.
+We will extend your inpatient stay if medically necessary, but you, your representative, your participating doctor, or your No copay for routine prenatal care or the first postpartum care visit \$20 for PCP visit or \$35 for specialist visits for postpartum care visits thereafter Note: If your PCP or specialist refers you to another specialist or facility for additional services, you pay the applicable copay for the service rendered.
+No copay for routine prenatal care or the first postpartum care visit \$15 for PCP visit or \$35 for specialist visits for postpartum care visits thereafter Note: If your PCP or specialist refers you to another specialist or facility for additional services, you pay the applicable copay for the service rendered.